 Are you unemployed, underemployed, or just plain finding that your corporate job is slowly sucking the life out of you?
 Are you gasping with this suffocating sense of being stuck with just enough air to breathe, yet barely enough to thrive?
 Is some combination of your income, lifestyle, family relationships, and health suffering because of dissatisfaction and frustration with your present work situation?

-Starting a business isn't just for people with business degrees and experience.
-Motivation, hard work, and a willingness to learn serves any budding entrepreneur.
+Starting a business isn’t just for people with business degrees and experience.
+Motivation, hard work, and a willingness to learn serve any budding entrepreneur.

 Plan ahead for starting your business off right.
 In time, you’ll ease into the transition.
 Sometimes it is thrust upon us from necessity.
 Regardless of whether it is a retirement, layoff, job elimination, or simply what you want to do, starting a business is a smart move.

-Here's my list of ten compelling reasons I see many of my clients have for starting small businesses:
+Here’s my list of 10 compelling reasons for starting a business:

 - Escape the rat race.
 Get out of that corporate job and transition to more meaningful and enjoyable work.